astjohn/mustache_rails3/README.md

 ## The Hamstache

 Because everything tastes better with bacon--err, HAML... all up in your 'stache!
+Chunky bacon!!

 ## Installation